-Miranda has been teaching early childhood education for 39 years, 11 of which have been at our West Point Grey Community Centre Preschool at Aberthau.
-Miranda has her ECE Diploma and is constantly taking workshops and courses to keep educating herself and her pedagogy current with the Ministry of Education and the Ministry of Children and Family Development.
-She believes you can never know too much about children and the early years.
+Miranda has been teaching early childhood education for 39 years, 13 of which have been at our West Point Grey Community Centre Preschool at Aberthau.
+Miranda has her ECE Diploma, current first aid, and takes courses to educate herself and keep her pedagogy current with the Ministry of Education and the Ministry of Children and Family Development.
+She believes you can never know too much about children’s development and the early years.
 Miranda loves teaching Preschoolers and watching them explore, learn and develop into confident young children, as well as getting to know their families.